zty0510/Final_Project/docs/README.part1.md

 - `spin(interval=1)`: Run `get_data_once(self)` every `interval` seconds.

-Write a simple program to get the above information with all the information within 20nm to someone on campus of ShanghaiTech(lat: 31.17940, lon: 121.59043) with your crawler every 10 seconds and display the result in a proper way.
+Write a simple program to get the above information with all the information within a square whose length is 2 degree to someone on campus of ShanghaiTech(31.17940N, 121.59043E) with your crawler every 10 seconds and display the result in a proper way.
 Be prepared to explain how the program works to the TAs.

 ## Submission